crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 This command here will write the same text to a new text file.
 `echo "Hello world" > new_file.txt`

-Use `ls` to check whether the new file was created.
+Use `ls -lsh` to check whether the new file was created.

 PS: the `.txt` extension is not necessary.
 The computer creates a text file regardless.
 Extensions are used by Windows or macOS to launch the correct application (e.g. Word for `.docx`).